wlabranche/dew/README.md

 Theoretically, this will build create a file, tests for that file, and add it to other files dependencies (when specified).

 This is super alpha, I hope to get it running soon.

+`dew <filename>` will generate a file and a test file for you, basically it's an optimized touch.

+`undew <filename>` will remove the file and any tests associated with it.